Baekho4245/classifying_pneumonia/README.md

 Test: 87.5%

 With a difference of 7.5%, between our train and test, overfitting is a problem with our model.
-Lets see if we can reduce that.
+Let's see if we can reduce that.

 300 iterations at 0.01 learning rate: